 A procedure in which a long flexible viewing tube (a colonoscope) is threaded up through the rectum for the purpose of inspecting the entire colon and rectum and, if there is an abnormality, taking a biopsy of it or removing it.
-The procedure requires a thorough bowel cleansing to assure a clear view of the lining.
-Called also coloscopy.
+The procedure requires a thorough bowel cleansing to assure a clear view of the lining also called as colonoscopy.

-A vehicle or service licensed to carry passengers for hire on a regularly scheduled basis.
+A common carrier is a vehicle or service, such as an airline or a cruise line that is licensed to carry passengers for hire on a regularly scheduled basis.